Events: Tie-down roping, team roping (header)

 Awards PRCA Resistol Rookie of the Year, 1990; Inducted into the Texas Cowboy Hall of Fame, 2003; Inducted into the ProRodeo Hall of Fame in Colorado Springs, Colo., 2004; Inducted into the Cheyenne Frontier Days Hall of Fame and honored into the National Western Heritage Museum in Oklahoma City, Okla., 2005; Texas Rodeo Cowboy Hall of Fame (2012); St. Paul (Ore.)
 Rodeo Hall of Fame (2012).

-Personal 6-2, 210…Wife, Cassie (Pilates instructor); daughters, Savannah and Sydney…Signature “raise the roof” has caught on with fans across country…His nickname is “Moon,” and he got it from his grandfather.
-His best horse was also named Moon that died in December of 2006 after breaking its hip…Hobbies include fishing, hunting, playing golf, watching ESPN and spending time with his family…Favorite sport’s teams are Cleveland Cavaliers and New England Patriots, favorite athletes are Michael Jordan, Tom Brady and LeBron James, favorite movie is Dances With Wolves, favorite type of food is steak and mexican food.
+Personal 6-2, 210…Wife, Cassie; daughters, Savannah and Sydney…Signature “raise the roof” has caught on with fans across country…His nickname is “Moon,” and he got it from his grandfather.
+His best horse, also named Moon, carried him to wins from coast to coast.
+Fred retired Moon in early 2006 and he died that December…Hobbies include fishing, hunting, watching ESPN and spending time with his family…Favorite athletes are Michael Jordan, Tom Brady and LeBron James, favorite movie is Dances With Wolves, favorite type of food is steak and Mexican food.
 For more on Fred’s life story check-out his book Gold Buckles Don’t Lie.